Chinmay2660/DSA-By-Abdul-Bari/README.md

 # Data Structures and Algorithms by Abdul Bari

-This repository contains the code and notes for the Data Structures and Algorithms course by Abdul Bari on YouTube.
+This repository contains the code and notes for the Data Structures and Algorithms course by Abdul Bari on udemy.

 ## Course Overview